What is differential geometry: curves and surfaces: Lagunov's fishbowl

 It remains to modify $V_1$ to make its boundary connected without increasing the bounds on its principal curvatures and without allowing larger balls inside.

-Note that each sphere in the boundary contains two flat discs; they come into pairs closely lying to each other.
-Let us drill thru two of such pairs and reconnect the holes by another body of revolution whose axis is shifted but stays parallel to the axis of $V_1$.
-Denote the obtained body by $V_2$; the cross section of the obtained body is shown on the diagram.
+Each sphere in the boundary contains two flat discs; they come into three pairs closely lying to each other.
+Let us drill thru two of such pairs and reconnect the holes by a body of revolution whose axis is shifted but stays parallel to the axis of $V_1$.
+Denote the obtained body by $V_2$; its cross-section is shown on the picture.

-Then repeat the operation for the other two pairs.
+Let us repeat the operation for the other two pairs of discs.
 Denote the obtained body by $V_3$.

 Note that the boundary of $V_3$ is connected.
 Assuming that the holes are large, its boundary can be made so that its principal curvatures are still at most $1$; the latter can be proved in the same way as for~$V_1$. \qeds